Loire Valley Châteaux and Vineyards.

-Along with me on the adventure through the Loire Valley is my good friend Nancy McGee of Absolutely Southern France.
-The tour expert extraordinaire and I started out on the three day trip, plus two travel days.
+Along with me on the adventure through the Loire Valley was my good friend Nancy McGee of Absolutely Southern France.
+The tour expert extraordinaire and I started on the five-day trip.

-Our home base on this trip is an Airbnb ‘chalet’ in Amboise.
-From there we can easily reach more châteaux and wine than we can possibly cram into three days.
+Our home base on this trip was an Airbnb ‘chalet’ in Amboise.
+From there, we could easily reach more châteaux and wine than we could cram into our timeline.

 Loire Valley Châteaux